InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents: Error Analysis of Existing Insight Datasets

-We identified multiple examples of missing or flawed content in InsightBench.
+\paragraph{Observation 1: Dataset Formatting and Textual Errors.} We identified multiple examples of missing or flawed content in InsightBench.
 Specifically, some lacked a task goal, while others were missing their associated tabular data.
 We consider that these omissions resulted from oversights during the dataset construction.
 Moreover, we encountered cases in which a question and its answer were present, but the corresponding analytical insight was omitted.
 Meanwhile, several questions even contained insight types that were not defined.
 These inconsistencies may cause deviations in the subsequent analysis and evaluation results.